alexandrajaber/DS_Project1/README.md

 This project is part of one of the deliverables for the Data Science for Enterprice Nanodegree offered by Udacity.
 The aim is to explore a random dataset, pose a few business questions and find answers using newly acquired Python skills.
 I have taken it a step further by incorporating a recommender system that would recommend what wine I should order based on my personal preferences.

 You can find more information on my findings on my blog post [here](https://medium.com/@alexandra1895/wine-review-analysis-3b91277d23b5).

+## CRISP-DM

+#### Business understanding

+outline the questions you will answer along with why they are relevant and important

+#### Data understanding

+provide some stats about your data like mean and std deviations of the different features

+#### Data preparation

+show how you clean and prepare the data.
+It is important to document and not just write the code

+#### Data modeling

+if you created a model this is the section you would put it in or the analysis

+#### Results evaluation

+conclusion and discussion

 ## Licensing, Authors and Acknowledgements